Symfony 8.0: November Release Delivers Massive Performance Improvements

 New Database Performance

-Symfony 8.0 integrates seamlessly with Doctrine ORM 3.4+, which brings its own
+Symfony 8.0 integrates seamlessly with Doctrine ORM 3.4+, which brings its own performance improvements:

 // Optimized Entity Loading with Symfony 8.0